Magisk-Modules-Repo/magisk-drm-disabler/README.md

 **Note:** Directiories in /data are simply removed, not replaced, due to a limitation within Magisk.

 ## Installation
-1. Install through Magisk Manager
+1. Install through Magisk Manager.

 OR

-1. Download the module from the releases
+1. Download the module from the releases;
-2. Flash the module through Magisk Manager or TWRP/OrangeFox
+2. Flash the module through Magisk Manager or TWRP/OrangeFox.

 ### Grab the newest release on [GitLab](https://gitlab.com/Atrate/magisk-drm-disabler/-/releases) or [GitHub](https://github.com/Magisk-Modules-Repo/magisk-drm-disabler/releases)